 For if either of them falls, the one will lift up his companion.
 But woe to the one who falls when there is not another to lift him up.

 All of us understand that we live under the rules of our family.
-If we live by the rules of our family and honor others in our home, we will be considered a “happy family”.
-If we cause problems for our family by not following the rules, then things won’t be so happy.
+If we live by our family’s rules and honor others in our home, we will be considered a “happy family.”
+If we cause our family problems by not following the rules, then things won’t be so happy.
 As followers of Christ, we are expected to obey His commands and honor other followers.
 By doing this, we have confidence in His help.
 Are you truly following Christ?

 September 16 DIRECTION